dbaltor/iac-exercise/README.md

         }
     }
     ```
-    And finally our nginx server and its ssh keys:
+    And finally our nginx server and its SSH keys:
     ```
     resource "aws_key_pair" "auth" {
         key_name   = var.key_name